saule1508/saule1508.github.io/_drafts/2016-12-08_splunk_vs_nagio.md

 ## Abstract

-My company develop a product which is then installed at customer sites in a black box model: we deliver a rac with the hardware (a few linux servers and windows server) and the software.
+My company develops a product which is then installed at customer sites in a black box model: we deliver a rac with the hardware (a few linux servers and windows servers) and the software.

 For monitoring our product we have a small Nagios set-up that checks the hardware and the services as well as a few business related checks (done via the ssh plugin).
 We have a quite good experience with Nagios for monitoring the MAD systems.
 Nagios is easy to set-up, it has a powerful file based configuration, there are a very large amount of plugin to monitor every aspect of the infrastructure.
 It is also quite easy to do application/business monitoring with nagios: you can simply plug-in your shell script and let nagios execute the script.

 Nagios comes with a console in which you can see the state of all monitored component, where you can acknowledge problems, schedule new test, filter-out, etc.

 Splunk is a log analysis tool, it indexes whatever you tell him to index.
 It can be anything: log files of course, scripts output, database tables,..as long as it is time-based data.
 Afterwards you can quickly and easily build all kind of visualizations on the indexed data.